rtous/edcav/spark/README.md

+# Session 1.
+Big Data Analytics with Spark (2 hours)

-# 1. Introduction
+## 1. Introduction

 This session is intended to help the student to get started with Apache Spark, a powerful open source framework to process big data with high speed and easy to use.

-# 2. Environment settings
+## 2. Environment settings

 In order to be able to perform the different tasks you should:

-	1)	Boot the PC with the Linux image (preferable) or Windows
+- Boot the PC with the Linux image (preferable) or Windows
-	2)	Log in with the user/password that you use for Atenea (or, in case it does not work, with (invitado, invitado) on Linux or (A2S105-??\invitado, without password) on Windows)
+- Log in with the user/password that you use for Atenea (or, in case it does not work, with (invitado, invitado) on Linux or (A2S105-??\invitado, without password) on Windows)

-# 3. Install Spark
+## 3. Install Spark

 Spark requires Java 6 or higher.
 As we are going to use the Python interactive shell we will need Python 2.6 or higher:

 	$ java –version
 	$ python -V